Why Meaning is Key to a Satisfying Career

 What Does it Take to Find Such a Career Path?

 Resolving the problem of an unsatisfying career is likely to be a challenging exercise.
-You’ll need to be empowered enough not just to find it but to bring it into existence.
+Unless you’re seeking an entry level position and are young enough to be considered credible at that level in your discipline of choice, you’ll need to be empowered enough both to find it AND to market your transferable skills effectively.

-But this is the kind of challenge for which we are wired.
-And for all of us whose careers have lost – or have never held – the sparkle that makes work even more satisfying than a holiday, a beautiful surprise can await us.
-The rewards of finding it or regaining it can make this project one of the most abundantly worthwhile you will ever undertake.
+However, the fact is that we are wired for this kind of challenge.
+And for all of us whose careers have lost – or have never held – the fascination that makes work stimulating and life-enhancing, a beautiful prize awaits us.
+The rewards of finding or regaining that absorption can make this project one of the most worthwhile you will ever undertake.

 We are not built to spend life in a state of comfortable numbness.
 If you’re keen, through your career, to make the transition to life as you know it should be, then please look for my next article on this subject.
 In it, I’ll expand on how to achieve this outcome.